Finland–North Korea relations: Illicit activities

 In 1976, North Korean diplomats were discovered to run extensive smuggling of cigarettes, liquor, and illegal drugs in Finland, Sweden, Norway, and Denmark as part of North Korea's illicit activities to earn currency.
-In Finland, this included trafficking drugs and alcohol, unauthorized selling of alcohol wares purchased at diplomatic rates and attempts to sell illegal drugs.
-The case culminated in a major police operation and a car chase in Helsinki.
+In Finland, this included trafficking drugs and alcohol.
+The drug sales apparently did not go as planned because the North Koreans lacked know-how in drugs.
+Alcohol wares were imported from the Soviet Union as well as Stockholm and also purchased at diplomatic rates from Alko.
+Finnish police surveiled the embassy and its staff to expose these activities, and even broke into diplomatic premises to obtain proof.
+The case culminated in a joint police operation in the Nordic countries and a car chase in Helsinki.
 Chargé d'affaires Chang Dae-hi and three other diplomats were declared persona non grata.
+Initially refusing to leave, Finland stipulated resorting to cutting off electricity and water from the diplomatic premises.
+The situation resolved when the diplomats eventially left and were replaced by four new ones on the same day.
 The incident proved not only damaging to the reputation of North Korea but also put the Finnish authorities in a difficult position because North Korea still remained a diplomatic priority.
+No espionage component could however be found in the North Korean operations.

 The biggest blow to diplomatic relations took place in 1983, when the North Korean ambassador, Yu Jae-han tried to bribe the Finnish prime minister Johannes Virolainen with $5,000.
 The incident resulted in the diplomat being announced persona non grata.
 North Korean diplomats have also reportedly tried to sell pornography in Finland.
+In the 1990s, a diplomat once again was suspected of illegal alcohol sales, and another one was caught trying to exchange counterfeit dollars.

 In 2007, North Korea issued a diplomatic note of dissatisfaction with Finland after an incident concerning two North Korean diplomats.
 The diplomats headed to Stockholm were aboard the train from Moscow to Helsinki when Finnish Customs officials had to use tear gas after they refused to cooperate.
 The men had refused to show their train tickets and their diplomatic passports lacked the appropriate annex for passing through Finland, where they had not been accredited.
 Only after the Finnish police had determined that there was North Korean diplomatic personnel in Finland to meet the men and escort them to Sweden was it determined that they were entitled to diplomatic immunity as passing by diplomats.
 The North Korean note accused Finland of human rights violations and the diplomats being bitten by canine police.

 North Korea has attempted to import dual-use technology suitable for weapons of mass destruction from Finland.